Affiliate links on Android Authority may earn us a commission. Learn more.

 You probably have a group that constantly devolves into a constant stream of memes and viral videos.
 You could create a custom notification like in the previous tip, or you could just mute the group or contact.

-To mute the contact or group in question, tap and hold on them in the Chats menu.
+To mute the contact or group in question, tap and hold them in the Chats menu.
 From here, you should see several icons in the top-right corner.
 Tap the mute icon (it’s a speaker with a line through it).
-You can then specify a mute period (eight hours, a week, a year) and choose whether you’ll still receive notifications in the dropdown menu.
+You can then specify a mute period (eight hours, a week, always), choose whether you’ll still receive notifications, and tap OK.

 Use WhatsApp on your PC